 AFCIA is delighted to launch Postcards from The Courtauld: Voices on Life, Art & Change, a series of spirited and enlightening Q&As with a diverse group of alumni, friends, and special guests, who recount meaningful experiences and perceptions about The Courtauld, along with their current motivations and outlook.

-What is the one word that best describes your current state of mind?
+What is one word that describes your current state of mind?

 Deborah Swallow — Märit Rausing Director of The Courtauld

 Bill Griswold — Director of the Cleveland Museum of Art

 Jason Farago — Art Critic, The New York Times

 Joachim Pissarro — Art Historian, Theoretician, and Director of the Hunter College Galleries